stirkas/FCI_Grid/README.md

 # TokamakGrid
-Generate cartesian global tokamak MHD simulations.
+Generate flux-coordinate-independent cartesian grid and operators for Hermes-3/BOUT++ MHD simulations of tokamaks, stellarators, and mirror machines.